List of characters in the Breaking Bad franchise: Joaquin Salamanca

 Joaquin Salamanca (portrayed by Gabriel Nunez) is an enforcer of Don Eladio and the grandson of Hector Salamanca.
 After Eladio and his capos are killed, Joaquin attacks Jesse, Gus and Mike as they are fleeing.
 He shoots and wounds Mike, but Jesse returns fire and kills him.

-Arturo Colon
+Arturo Colón

-Arturo Colon (played by Vincent Fuentes) is one of Hector Salamanca's enforcers who usually works alongside Nacho Varga.
+Arturo Colón (played by Vincent Fuentes) is one of Hector Salamanca's enforcers who usually works alongside Nacho Varga.
 Arturo is sent to intimidate Mike into recanting his testimony against Tuco, but is overpowered by Mike.
 Arturo later attempts to strong-arm Victor and Tyrus into providing the Salamancas an extra kilo of cocaine during a pick up, as he had seen Nacho do on a previous occasion.
 After Gus discovers Nacho's role in causing Hector's stroke, he forces Nacho to become his mole by suffocating Arturo in front of him.
 Victor and Tyrus stage Arturo's death as an attack committed by a rival gang, and wound Nacho to make the ruse more convincing.